awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-In this table, 'id' is a join key that identifies which record the array element came from, 'index' refers to the position in the original array, and 'val' is the actual array entry\.
+In this table, '`id`' is a join key that identifies which record the array element came from, '`index`' refers to the position in the original array, and '`val`' is the actual array entry\.

-The `relationalize` method returns the sequence of DynamicFrames created by applying this process recursively to all arrays\.
+The `relationalize` method returns the sequence of `DynamicFrame`s created by applying this process recursively to all arrays\.

 **Note**
-The Glue library automatically generates join keys for new tables\.
-In order to ensure that join keys are unique across job runs, job bookmarks must be enabled\.
+The AWS Glue library automatically generates join keys for new tables\.
+To ensure that join keys are unique across job runs, you must enable job bookmarks\.

 ## def renameField<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-renameField"></a>